isaacullah/isaacullah.github.io/GRASS/index.md

 ## GRASS "Addon" modules for computational archaeology

 I have coded and contributed several custom modules that you can add to GRASS via the "g.extention" addon manager (see below).
 I list the modules here, with brief descriptions and citations to the publications in which they are employed.
-I have, or am in the process of, updated most of these for use in GRASS 7 (they are noted thusly).
-These tools are specifically formulated to accomplish computational analyses of archaeological problems or data.
-See the note below for instructions on how to instal stable versions of these addons.
+I have updated most of these for use in GRASS 7, and will be maintaing these versions only (i.e., I no longer support the GRASS 6 versions of these modules).
+These tools are specifically formulated to accomplish computational analyses of archaeological, socio-ecological, and geoarchaeological problems or data.
+See the note below for instructions on how to install stable versions of these addons.
 Development versions are hosted in my [GRASS_Addons](https://github.com/isaacullah/GRASS_Addons) GitHub repository.
-[Please feel free to [contact me](mailto:iullah@asu.edu) with any questions or comments about these modules.
+[Please feel free to contact me](mailto:iullah@asu.edu) with any questions or comments about these modules.

 #### Maintained Modules (regularly updated for GRASS 7.x versions)

 * [r.landscape.evol](https://svn.osgeo.org/grass/grass-addons/grass7/raster/r.landscape.evol/) -- Simulates the cumulative effect of erosion and deposition on a landscape over time.
 This module uses appropriate flow on different landforms by default; however, singular flow regimes can be chosen by manipulating the cutoff points.
 This module has been used in several of my publications, including [Barton, Ullah, & Mitasova 2010](https://www.academia.edu/350652/Computational_modeling_and_Neolithic_socioecological_dynamics_a_case_study_from_Southwest_Asia), [Barton Ullah, & Bergin 2010](https://www.academia.edu/350609/Land_use_water_and_Mediterranean_landscapes_modelling_long-term_dynamics_of_complex_socio-ecological_systems), [Ullah & Bergin, 2012](https://www.academia.edu/398249/Modeling_the_Consequences_of_Village_Site_Location_Least_Cost_Path_Modeling_in_a_Coupled_GIS_and_Agent-Based_Model_of_Village_Agropastoralism_in_Eastern_Spain), and [Barton, Ullah, et al., 2012](https://www.academia.edu/841547/Looking_for_the_Future_in_the_Past_Long-Term_Change_in_Socioecological_Systems).
 In particular, the details of the equations and methods can be found in [Mitasova, Harmon, et al., 2013](https://www.academia.edu/421211/Geospatial_Information_Science-based_Erosion_Modeling).
 (GRASS 6 and 7)

 *  [r.catchment](https://svn.osgeo.org/grass/grass-addons/grass7/raster/r.catchment/) -- Creates a raster buffer of specified area around vector points using cost distances.
-This module was used in several of my publications, but was the main focus of [Ullah 2011](https://www.academia.edu/253405/A_GIS_Method_for_Assessing_the_Zone_of_Human-Environmental_Impact_Around_Archaeological_Sites_a_Test_Case_From_the_Late_Neolithic_of_Wadi_Ziqlab_Jordan)., and was used extensively in [Barton, Ullah, & Mitasova 2010](https://www.academia.edu/350652/Computational_modeling_and_Neolithic_socioecological_dynamics_a_case_study_from_Southwest_Asia).
+This module was used in several of my publications, but was the main focus of [Ullah 2011](https://www.academia.edu/253405/A_GIS_Method_for_Assessing_the_Zone_of_Human-Environmental_Impact_Around_Archaeological_Sites_a_Test_Case_From_the_Late_Neolithic_of_Wadi_Ziqlab_Jordan)., and was used extensively in [Barton, Ullah, & Mitasova 2010](https://www.academia.edu/350652/Computational_modeling_and_Neolithic_socioecological_dynamics_a_case_study_from_Southwest_Asia), among others.
 (GRASS 6 and 7)

-* [r.viewshed.cva](https://svn.osgeo.org/grass/grass-addons/grass7/raster/r.viewshed.cva/) -- Undertakes a "cumulative viewshed analysis" using a vector points map as input "viewing" locations, and the faster r.viewshed instead of r.los (r.viewshed is the default in GRASS 7).
-NOTE: In GRASS 6, this routine requires the grass addon module r.viewshed, developed by Laura Toma, Yi Zhuang, William Richard, and Markus Metz.
-Both modules can be installed with g.extension (see below).
-I have submitted a manuscript that, in part, describes this module to Advances in Archaeological Practice.
-Stay tuned!
+* [r.viewshed.cva](https://svn.osgeo.org/grass/grass-addons/grass7/raster/r.viewshed.cva/) -- Undertakes a "cumulative viewshed analysis" using a vector points map as input "viewing" locations.
+This module uses the fast viewshed module "r.viewshed," developed by Laura Toma, Yi Zhuang, William Richard, and Markus Metz. "r.viewshed.cva" was used in [Ullah, 2015](https://www.researchgate.net/publication/284705699_Integrating_Older_Survey_Data_into_Modern_Research_Paradigms_Identifying_and_Correcting_Spatial_Error_in_Legacy_Datasets), and is in use for work I plan to publish shortly.
 (GRASS 6 and 7)

 * [r.floorsim](https://svn.osgeo.org/grass/grass-addons/grass6/raster/r.floorsim/) -- Simulation of artifacts deposition on a housefloor, with site formation disturbance, sampling, and re-randomization.
 This module is used in [Ullah, Duffy, and Banning 2014](https://www.academia.edu/9219783/Modernizing_Spatial_Micro-Refuse_Analysis_New_Methods_for_Collecting_Analyzing_and_Interpreting_the_Spatial_Patterning_of_Micro-Refuse_from_House-Floor_Contexts).
 (GRASS 6, GRASS 7 version under development)